What is data protection/GDPR insurance?

 Who is liable in a data breach?

-The data owner that faces liability for losses resulting from a data breach, even if the security failures are the fault of the data holder
+The data owner faces liability for losses resulting from a data breach, even if the security failures are the fault of the data holder.

 Can you insure against a regulatory fine?